verdi327/parallel_test_tutorial/README.md

 We now want to be able to run our test on SauceLabs using their OnDemand platform.
 First, let's add some more gems.
 ```
 gem "sauce-cucumber", :require => false
-gem "sauce-connect"
 ```
 Bundle - And yes the `:require => false` is necessary!

-Now let's get some more config out of the way.
+Now let's get some config out of the way.
 Inside of the `env.rb` file add the following:
 ```
 require "sauce/cucumber"
 Capybara.javascript_driver = :sauce